symphonycms/members/README.markdown

 This extension provides three event filters that you can add to your events to make them useful to Members:

-- Members: Activation
+- Members: Lock Activation
 - Members: Lock Role
 - Members: Update Password

-### Members: Activation
+### Members: Lock Activation

-The Members: Activation filter is to be attached to your own Registration event to force a Member's activated state to be 'no' when a Member is registering for your site.
+The Members: Lock Activation filter is to be attached to your own Registration event to force a Member's activated state to be 'no' when a Member is registering for your site.
 This prevents any DOM hacking to make members activate themselves.
 If you do not use the Member: Activation field, then you don't this filter on your Registration